Mackenzie Hughes Betting Profile: The Sentry - PGA TOUR

 Hughes' Recent Performances

-- Hughes has finished with a score lower than the tournament average in two of his last five appearances, including one finish within five strokes of the leader.
+- Hughes has finished with a score lower than the tournament average in two of his last five events, including one finish within five strokes of the leader.

-- He has finished with an average score of -12 those four times he's made the cut.
+- In his last five appearances, his average score has been -12.

-- In terms of driving distance, Mackenzie Hughes has averaged 299.3 yards in his past five starts.
+- Off the tee, Mackenzie Hughes has averaged 299.3 yards in his past five tournaments.

 - In his past five starts, Hughes is averaging 3.008 Strokes Gained: Putting.